cordmaximilian/mini_dwh/README.md

 [DBeaver](https://dbeaver.io/) to explore tables created by dbt.
 Models are grouped into `bronze`, `silver` and `gold` schemas rather than having the stage as part of the table name.
 Several sample
-The example pipeline now focuses on basketball statistics.
-The fetcher downloads player, team and game data from the free `balldontlie` API and stores them as CSV files. dbt models build a star schema with player and team dimensions plus game level facts.
-Additional models calculate metrics like player efficiency for richer analysis.
+The example pipeline now focuses on financial market data.
+The fetcher downloads stock and commodity prices for a list of tickers using Yahoo!
+Finance, weather history from Meteostat and impactful news headlines via the NewsAPI.
+All data is stored as CSV files which dbt transforms into daily fact tables.
+These models can then be joined to analyze how markets react to external events such as weather changes or major news stories.

 ## Development workflow